teofizzy/teofizzy/README.md

 <div align="center">

- 🔭 I’m currently working as a **freelance data scientist**.
+ 🔭 I’m currently working as an AI researcher at the Centre for Data Science and Artificial Intelligence - DeKUT and a **freelance data scientist**.
 That implies...
 I am always open for freelance gigs, collaborative projects and contract-based opportunities.

- 🌱 I’m currently learning **computer science**
+ 🌱 I’m currently learning **computer science and Data Engineering**

  💬 Ask me about **artificial intelligence, natural language processing, and webscraping or anything about data science**